 - The Great War trilogy from Turtledove's Timeline-191 series (the sequel to How Few Remain).
 We see some Hard aspects (political Butterflies, Expys of post-PoD famous people rather than straight appearances) and some Soft elements (European politics and history totally unaffected by the huge divergence in North American events).

 - The Moscow Option by David Downing started with Downing wanting to find a way to have the Axis come as close to winning the war as possible, but still lose.
-To have them outperform their counterparts he usually engages in very realistic Type I style events, all propogating from two changes, one relating to Germany (Hitler is incapacitated for a time and stops interfering with his generals) and one to Japan (they realize the US has broken their code and create a new plan for Midway that exploits this fact), but the success of Germany in particular stretches their logistical capacity and reserves to unlikely amounts - but it's still enough to be historically plausible even though it isn't the most likely result.
+To have them outperform their counterparts he usually engages in very realistic Type I style events, all propogating from two changes, one relating to Germany (Hitler is incapacitated for a time and stops interfering with his generals) and one to Japan (they realize the US has broken their code and create a new plan for Midway that exploits this fact).
+However, the success of Germany in particular stretches their logistical capacity and reserves to unlikely amounts and devalues those of their opponents to levels well-below those actually available.
+For all that it's still enough to been possible even though it's an extremely unlikely outcome.

 - The Lion's Blood duology by Steven Barnes.
 An inversion of historical European dominance and enslavement of Africans creating a world where African Masters keep European slaves on North American plantations.
 Every culture that "Cryptohistory" assumes could have colonized America does (note: in reality most of them couldn't or wouldn't have even with the novels' Butterflies), but does show some Hard allohistorical trends and Butterflies.
 Also both Christianity and Islam exist even though the POD is well before the birth of Jesus.